 Generally, where expenses payments and benefits-in-kind are provided to employees they are deemed to have been made or provided by reason of that employment.
 Consequently, the payments or benefits are taxable on the employee.
 However, some expenses payments and benefits-in-kind are exempt from tax and, generally, employers can make tax and NIC free payments to an employee in respect of reasonable additional costs incurred for working at home, unless the employee is only working from home informally or occasionally.

-Where an employee works regularly from home under agreed ‘homeworking arrangements’, their employer may pay up to £6 per week tax-free (see below) from 6 April 2020 (£4 per week up to 5 April 2020) without requiring supporting evidence of the cost.
+Where an employee works regularly from home under agreed ‘homeworking arrangements’, their employer may pay up to £6 per week tax-free or £26 per month without requiring supporting evidence of the cost.

 If the employer pays more, then they must either: